-I now wish to return to the characterization of the issue by the Divisional the decision of the tribunal espouses a philosophy of education for disabled children that does not reflect a preference for integration in a regular classroom over segregation in a special class with other disabled children.
+I now wish to return to the characterization of the issue by the Divisional Court as being merely one of choosing between two pedagogical theories.
+It is true that the decision of the tribunal espouses a philosophy of education for disabled children that does not reflect a preference for integration in a regular class-room over segregation in a special class with other disabled children.
 But there is more to the decision than a choice between the two pedagogical theories, one which favours integration and the other which looks to meeting the special needs of the child in any setting, whether integrated or not.
 In legal terms, the two pedagogical theories are not on the same footing if one produces discrimination and the other does not.